OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 data structures, pointers and memory management, gile I/O, debugging techniques, potimization techniques, concurrency and parallelism, security
 Added a folder for docs which are sketch-ready.
 These only need a little work to be sent to the webpage

+--snip--

+Fri  1 Mar 18:36:53 WET 2024

+Added the current index.html.

+Built it from a complex AI template.
+Started changing it a couple of days ago.
+Still needs a lot of work.
+If possible, I'd rather spend as little time as possible in stuff like css and html, which I find remarkably boring.

+So, hooray for AI, I guess.

+--snip--